Welcome

 Tenant remedies (for landlord’s breach):

-• Damages for loss
+• Damages for loss, including consequential loss where recoverable.

 Key Term: alienation covenant